 Breathtaking countryside is yours to explore with the majestic New Forest National Park right on the doorstep.
 There are many walks to do in the area, Burley Village being a lovely 4.2-mile walk exploring the enchanting Forest village of Burley and its surrounds.
 Alternatively, the Lyndhurst Parish Walk is a little longer at 8.5 miles taking 3-4 hours.

-Do you have a favourite walking route?
+Do you have a favourite place to walk?
 Let us know your top hiking spots in the comment box below!